 Popular options include cocoa powder, cinnamon (sugar), and runny fruit preserves

-Step 1: Wet a medium pot or Dutch oven with two tablespoons water to prevent scorching, then add milk and heat on medium-high.
+Step 1: Wet a medium pot with two tablespoons water to prevent scorching, then add milk and heat on medium-high.

-Step 2: Add sugar, vanilla beans and pod (or extract), pinch of salt and stir well to dissolve.
+Step 2: Add sugar, vanilla beans and pod (or extract or vanilla sugar), pinch of salt and stir well to dissolve.
 Then gradually start adding semolina, one tablespoon at a time, whisking vigorously to prevent any lumps from forming.
 Once you’ve added all semolina, continue whisking for a minute at a low simmer, then turn off heat, drop in the butter, and combine.